Cyberduck

 What is Cyberduck?

-Cyberduck offers a range of features that make it an ideal choice for offsite backups.
-Some of its key features include:
+Cyberduck offers a wide range of features that make it an ideal choice for file management and SSH clients.
+Some of its main features include:

 Installation Guide